Distributed Machine Learning in D2D-Enabled Heterogeneous Networks: Architectures, Performance, and Open Challenges

 To reconcile the demand for ML model training and privacy protection, a straight idea is to conduct the model training by distributed data owners to avoid sharing raw data, which facilitates distributed ML architectures.
 Specifically, federated learning (FL) \cite{FL-2016} and split learning (SL) \cite{SL-2018} represent two bright peals.
-Specifically, FL and SL implement distributed ML from different perspectives, while the corresponding learning architectures are depicted in Fig. \ref{fig1}.
+Specifically, these two learning mechanisms implement distributed ML from different perspectives, while their representative learning architectures are depicted in Fig. \ref{fig1}.

-\textbf{Training process of FL}: Regarding a typical FL scheme, a set of smart devices termed as clients can participate in the iterative model training.
+\textbf{Training process of FL}: A typical FL scheme engages a set of smart devices termed as \textit{clients} to participate in the iterative model training.
 At the beginning of each iteration, each client receives a global model from a parameter server, then conducts local training to update the model by performing stochastic gradient descent on its local training data.
-After the completion of local training, multiple clients upload the corresponding model parameters to the FL server in parallel (step 1).
-Then, the FL server aggregates (e.g., FedAvg $Avg(\cdot)$ ) the overall received model parameters into a new global model, which will be broadcasted to clients (step 2) for the next training round.
-Specifically, each client only exchanges the model parameters with the FL server, which can thus prevent privacy disclosure to some extent.
+After the completion of local training, all clients involved in FL upload the trained model parameters to the FL server in parallel (step 1).
+The FL server next aggregates (e.g., FedAvg $Avg(\cdot)$ ) the overall received model parameters into a new global model, which will be broadcasted to clients (step 2) for the following training round.
+Specifically, each client only exchanges the model parameters with the FL server, preventing privacy disclosure to some extent.